 Chickpea has playing a major role in realization of Pulse Revolution in India making the country near self-sufficient in pulses.
 There has been remarkable increase in chickpea production and productivity in the country during 2014-15 to 2021-22.
 From a level of 7.33 million tonnes in 2014-15, chickpea production rise to an all-time high of 13.98 million tonnes during 2021-22.
 This represented an increase of nearly 91% during last eight years.
 Similarly, there is an increase of more than 34% in chickpea productivity during the period.
 This increase can be attributed to technological advancements, increased availability of quality seed, better inter-institutional and international collaboration and dedicated policy support.
 (GOI, 2021-22).

 Chickpea is gaining popularity evenly in all parts of the country in recent years as it fetches higher price in the market and comes up well even under late sown conditions.
 Availability of irrigation water is a constraint even during rabi, the performance of early maturing variety (GNG-1581) needs to be evaluated in comparison with variety (GNG-2171) to get higher water use efficiency and net income.
-There is also need to optimise seed rate in conjunction with sowing time of chickpea varieties for late sown conditions.
+There is also need to optimise optimize seed rate in conjunction with sowing time of chickpea varieties for late sown conditions.

 2 MATERIALS AND METHODS